Vyral/robert-mack/_posts/2020-03-03-the-real-reason-your-home-isnt-selling.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>If your home has failed to sell in the past and you blamed the market, I have news for you: The real culprit is your motivation and your strategy.</em></p>

 If you’re a current home seller who is having a hard time selling, or a homeowner who has failed to sell in the past, it’s not the market—it’s your strategy.
 Let me explain:

 **I talk to a lot of homeowners who have tried to sell in the past unsuccessfully and their No. 1 scapegoat is the market.** Does the market play a massive role in what you sell your home for?
 Absolutely.
 Can you sell a home for a lot more when the market’s hot?
 Yes.
 However, there is one thing I want you to think about.